 I come across it in myself when I’ve read a new book and feel WOW and want to talk about it, but haven’t let the insights process and be experienced in my own being.
 When I’m eager to talk ABOUT something and forget about where it’s being said FROM.

-(This is one of the reasons a whole chapter in the Beyond the Mind meditation course is dedicated to exploring Sensing vs Thinking, by the way.)
+(This is why I created the weeklong training Feeling Me and one of the reasons a whole chapter in the Beyond the Mind meditation course is dedicated to exploring Sensing vs Thinking, by the way.)

 3. Adding beliefs to the belief-cake